dsambrano/good_coding_practices/_posts/series/cli/2022-10-25-terminal-customization.md

 Now that I have changed all my commands to the new modern version, I don't want to mess up my mucsle memory for the old commands, so I make aliases to all of them.
 For example, I make a alias for `alias ls=exa`

+### Pywal

+I would be remise, if I did not tell you about [pywal][].
+[Pywal][] is a python tool that can take a image, like your wallpaper, and create a terminal color pallete to match.
+This is super helpful in making nice cohesive color themes with your wallpaper and terminal, so its definitely something to check out.

 ## Further Exploration